Monday, July 20, 2015

 When you enter (or contact) a great restaurant, you expect to encounter someone like this...

-...a professional reservationist who is in confidant command of things: your reservations, seating, and arrangements.
+...a professional reservationist who is in confident command of things: your reservations, seating choice, and arrangements.
 That's exactly what you get at Meyer establishments, and he's very careful about whom he hires.
 Even calling spontaneously one night prior to my reservation, I knew that it would all go well for my new friends.
 That's why I chose it.

 Our party of 5 arrived, and my 3 new friends admired the view.
 Meanwhile, one of the hosts efficiently confirmed our table, while another offered to bring my friends' shopping bags to the Coat Check.
 A third host escorted us to our seats--past the elegant floral arrangements--with a soft-spoken decorum.